-- •The context switch can be to a remote region (MRO only). - •It uses the distributed routing program. - •Can only be routed to a CICS TS v3 or later region as a channel is being passed.

-Any EXEC CICS LINK (DPL) from within the pipeline can be subject to WLM

-•This includes the link made by the CICS provided Application handler to the application logic
+- •The context switch can be to a remote region if connected by MRO. - It uses the distributed routing program. - •Can only be routed to a CICS TS v3 or later region as a channel is being passed. - Any EXEC CICS LINK (DPL) from within the pipeline can be subject to WLM - This includes the link made by the CICS provided Application handler to the application logic